wolfgangheinz/ai-dev-tasks/README.md

 ## 💡 Tips for Success

 * **Be Specific:** The more context and clear instructions you provide (both in your initial feature description and any clarifications), the better the AI's output will be.
+* **Use a Capable Model:** The free version of Cursor currently uses less capable AI models that often struggle to follow the structured instructions in this workflow.
+For best results, consider upgrading to the Pro plan to ensure consistent, accurate task execution.
 * **MAX Mode for PRDs:** As mentioned, using MAX mode in Cursor for PRD creation (`create-prd.mdc`) can yield more thorough and higher-quality results if your budget supports it.
 * **Correct File Tagging:** Always ensure you're accurately tagging the PRD filename (e.g., `@MyFeature-PRD.md`) when generating tasks.
 * **Patience and Iteration:** AI is a powerful tool, but it's not magic.
 Be prepared to guide, correct, and iterate.
 This workflow is designed to make that iteration process smoother.